 All-New Tesla Roadster Will Be Faster, Bigger, And Very Different

 Tesla CEO Elon Musk first teased the second-generation Roadster in 2015 during a press conference call, at which point he reserved the term “Maximum Plaid” (a Spaceballs reference, and one step beyond “Ludicrous” speed) for the new car.
 However a production timeline and further information were never elaborated upon.
 The latest Roadster news comes from an electronics trade fair in Gothenburg, Sweden, where Tesla’s Nordic sales manager, Peter Bardenfleth-Hansen, spoke to IDG of the highly anticipated sports car.
-RELATED: Check Out the Redesigned 2016 Tesla Model S

-Since its discontinuation in 2012, Tesla hasn't said much about the Roadster's future, however in a gesture to its early customers who supported the company, Tesla did release a Roadster 3.0 battery pack upgrade which now features 70kWh lithium-ion cells and increases total range by about 35 percent for around 400 miles.
+“It will look a little different, a little faster and get a little bigger,” Bardenfleth-Hansen said.
+And speaking to the original Tesla Roadster, of which only 2,500 were built in collaboration with Lotus, he noted, “we would have loved to build more.”
+Though it’s unconfirmed, Tesla is expected to utilize its new (and smaller) Model 3 platform as a basis for the second generation Roadster, rather than the chassis that underpins the larger Model S and X. Since its discontinuation in 2012, Tesla hasn't said much about the Roadster's future, however in a gesture to its early customers who supported the company, Tesla did release a Roadster 3.0 battery pack upgrade which now features 70kWh lithium-ion cells and increases total range by about 35 percent for around 400 miles.
 Given the low-volume nature of each hand built battery pack, Tesla says each upgrade is sold at its production cost for around $29,000.

 Though unrelated to the Tesla Roadster, Bardenfleth-Hansen did provide some insight into what working for Tesla Motors is like.
 "Can you imagine what it is like to jump on a treadmill that spins at high speed, and still seem that everything is as usual,” he questions.
 “That's about how it feels to start a company like Tesla.”
 RELATED: This Classic Ferrari Ditches its V8 for Electric Power Follow @BoldRide